marcelpatrick/Interfaces/README.md

 # Interfaces / Refactoring Teddy Bear Destruction

-- Now 3 different classes will broadcast the same event
-- Our invokers need to inherit from more than one class
-- We will use interfaces to do that

 # Interfaces Definition
 - Interfaces are classes in which all of its functions are pure virtual.
 - By making its functions pure virtual we are ensuring that its child classes implement all these functions.